ericsnekbytes/python_qt_cookbook/README.md

 (This section is not finished)

 Qt's [layout system](https://doc.qt.io/qt-6/layout.html) is unique.
-Generally, child widgets each request space, and the parent widget tries to accommodate each of them.
-A widget uses its `sizeHint()` to tell a layout how much space it needs.
-If all the widgets in a layout get the space they need (from their `sizeHint()`) and there's left over space, the layout will look at the `sizePolicy` and `stretchFactor` on each widget to determine how much of the left over space they get.
+Child widgets in a layout ask for space, and the layout tries to accommodate each of them as best it can.
+This can lead to some frustrating behaviors, as seemingly bizarre widget spacing or alignment problems can pop up if you don't have a good grasp of how things work.

+Widgets can compete for space, like unruly children, so a problem with one widget might actually have its root cause in another competing widget in the layout.
+When widgets have competing goals, the layout, like a patient parent, will try to compromise and satisfy both of them as best it can.

+For example, if two widgets in a layout have a "take all available vertical space" behavior (if both have a vertical `sizePolicy` of `minimumExpanding`, for example), the layout will first try to give all children at least as much space as their `sizeHint()` suggests, and any leftover space will generally be split between the two greedy widgets.

 ### There's too much space between my widgets!